White House says record surge in unemployment claims 'no surprise' amid coronavirus response

 He added: “President Trump and his team are doing everything we possibly can to deal both with public health emergency and the economic crisis.”

+White House spokesman Judd Deere also weighed in, saying that "Americans are making enormous sacrifices and he is grateful for their spirit."

+"The large increase in unemployment claims is just one of the many reasons why President Trump committed weeks ago to take care of all Americans, including affected industries and small businesses, so that we emerge from this challenge stronger and with a prosperous and growing economy," Deere said in a statement to Fox News.

-Navarro’s comments come after Trump, during a Fox News virtual town hall on Monday, said he “would love to have the country opened up” by Easter, which falls on April 12 this year.
+Navarro and Deere's comments come after Trump, during a Fox News virtual town hall on Monday, said he “would love to have the country opened up” by Easter, which falls on April 12 this year.

 The president has argued that he doesn’t want “to turn the country off” and see a continued economic downfall from the coronavirus pandemic.
 He also said he worries that the country will see “suicides by the thousands” if the novel coronavirus devastates the economy.